neoking89/owlsight/README.md

 ## MultiModal Support

-In Owlsight 2, models are supported that require additional input, like images, audio, or video.
+In Owlsight 2, models are supported that require additional input, like images or audio.
 In the backend, this is made possible with the **MultiModalProcessorTransformers** class.
 In the CLI, this can be done by setting the *model_id* to a multimodal model from the Huggingface modelhub.
 The model should be a Pytorch model.
 For convenience, it is recommended to select a model through the new Huggingface API in the configuration-settings (read below for more information).

 The following tasks are supported: